apache/cloudstack-documentation/source/adminguide/storage.rst

 both root and data disk snapshots can be used to create a data volume or a template from a snapshot, but it's not possible to restore the original VM's volume from a snapshot.
-An exception to this is when using KVM with NFS - with this setup, original root ordata volume can be restored to its previous state.
+An exception to this is when using KVM with NFS - with this setup, original root or data volume can be restored to its previous state.

 A completed snapshot is copied from primary storage to secondary